quasilyte/pathing/README.md

 1. Connect the partial results to traverse a bigger map
 2. Use different "layers" for different biomes

-To learn more about this library and its internals, see this presentation: TODO link.
+To learn more about this library and its internals, see [this presentation](https://speakerdeck.com/quasilyte/zero-alloc-pathfinding).

 When to use this library?